NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 ##How LiDAR Works ##
 <iframe width="560" height="315" src="//www.youtube.com/embed/RR1QFE-mB0k?rel=0" frameborder="0" allowfullscreen></iframe>

-##Learning Outcomes
-At the end of this activity, you should be able to:

-*	Explain how a LiDAR system works
-*	List some key attributes of discrete return LiDAR data points
-*	Explain how LiDAR data are used in science
-*	Understand what LIDAR point clouds look like and know how to use the PLAS.Io viewer to explore LiDAR data las files.
-*	Understand the basic formats that LiDAR data are available in.

 ## Let's Get Started - Key Concepts to Review ##